RetroMaximus/OverBlast-Alpha/README.md

 Metronome -

 - Red error messages in pd due to [r checkpadnum] = 0 inside the metronome patch.
 Red messages>>>> text set: line number (-1) < 0

-- Recent Fixes and additions

-Fixes 12/30/2019

-- Default files are now generated correctly when Overblast is run for the first time.
-- Now the playlist will now increment when playing and continue past 16 song items.

-Fixes 12/28/2019
-- Sample Editor is avalible to chop and edit wave samples.